canonical/ubuntu-cloud-docs/aws/aws-explanation/canonical-offerings.rst

-Optimisations for AWS
+Optimizations for AWS
 ---------------------

-Generally, all images use Elastic Block Storage (EBS) and hardware virtual machine (HVM) virtualisation types.
+Generally, all images use Elastic Block Storage (EBS) and hardware virtual machine (HVM) virtualization types.
 For Ubuntu versions 23.10 and newer, the images use `ebs-gp3 volumes`_.

-The optimised ``linux-aws`` kernel used in most of the available offerings enables specific AWS features:
+The optimized ``linux-aws`` kernel used in most of the available offerings enables specific AWS features:

 * `Elastic Fabric Adapter`_ - which allows high-performance applications to directly access the network adapter and get reliable transport with low-latency.
 * `Nitro enclaves driver`_ - which gives data processing applications a secure enclave with CPU and memory isolation to prevent data leaks.